BenjaminAlbrecht84/Diamond_XXL/README.rst

 The output is automatically written into the output folder specified by the ``-a`` option.
 It consists of the two files ``reads.daa`` and ``reads.runs``.

 - The binary file ``reads.daa`` containing all matches in the typical *DAA* format.
-Note that this file can be converted into other formats
+Note that this file can be converted into other formats by using DIAMOND.
 - The file ``reads.runs`` listing all runs of matches covering huge parts of protein sequences.

 Options